s-earnest/s-earnest.github.io/_posts/2009-01-01-Employee-Promotion.md

 ###

-> This is a note.
+> This is a case study[^1] about employees in the ficticious company working last year and they got promoted or not.
+Every time this process get delayed due to so many details available for each employee - it get difficult to compare and decide.
 {: .prompt-tip }

 ### Summary

 This is a sample blog post.
-Lorem ipsum I can't remember the rest[^1] of lorem ipsum and don't have an internet connection right now.
+Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.

+# Features:

+- employee_id: Unique ID for employee
+- department: Department of employee
+- region: Region of employment (unordered)
+- education: Education Level
+- gender: Gender of Employee
+- recruitment_channel: Channel of recruitment for employee
+- no_ of_ trainings: no of other trainings completed in previous year on soft skills, technical skills etc.
+- age: Age of Employee
+- previous_ year_ rating: Employee Rating for the previous year
+- length_ of_ service: Length of service in years
+- awards_ won?: if awards won during previous year then 1 else 0
+- avg_ training_ score: Average score in current training evaluations
+- is_promoted: (Target) Recommended for promotion

 # Loading and exploring the data